 The whole premise is to get every system in your body working together in synergy, from your core to your peripherals and even your breath and mind.
 And while the Pilates chair doesn’t quite offer a full-body workout (it’s similar in this regard to a stationary bike or an elliptical), the range of exercises you’ll be doing and the benefits you’ll get out of it are pretty darn amazing.

 One of the key focal points in Pilates is improving your body’s overall mobility.

 Now, this doesn’t mean you’ll go off attempting to do the splits on your second lesson – but rather Pilates offers a way to naturally and safely chip away at the “rust”.
 This is done by gradually working on the length of your muscle stretch and improving your range of motion bit by bit.

-However, despite popular misconceptions - Pilates isn't all too geared towards setting you up to become a contortionist or a master yogi.
-Instead, it focuses on helping your body stretch, bend, move, and adapt to the flow of your daily life with ease.
+However, despite popular misconceptions – Pilates isn’t all too geared towards setting you up to become a contortionist or a master yogi.
+Instead, it focuses on helping your body stretch, bend, pull off reciprocal movements, and adapt to the flow of your daily life with ease.

 Better Muscle Strength & Definition

 No matter what branch or discipline of fitness you come from, the foundation behind Pilates is likely already pretty familiar to you.
 You don’t need to measure you fitness level before you use Pilates chairs.

 Pilates employs a lot of the core movements that naturally occur in other home workouts.
 It extends upon these movements by building on the concept of core dynamics in unison with correct bodily alignment in order to build muscular endurance, strength, and ultimately tone.